 What is a Local Product Council?

-Local Product Council Mission
+Local Product Council

-The mission of the Urban Land Institute is to provide leadership in the responsible use of land and in creating and sustaining thriving communities worldwide.
+The mission of the Urban Land Institute is to provide leadership in the responsible use of land and in creating and sustaining thriving communities worldwide

-Local Product Councils help to serve the ULI mission by:
+Local Product Councils serve the mission by:

 - Bringing together a diverse network of local leaders from across the fields of real estate and land use policy to exchange best practices and serve community needs;